-Displaying information about users will help the attacker in enumerating valid usernames and facilitate password guessing attacks.
+Displaying information about users will help the attacker enumerate valid usernames and facilitate password guessing attacks.

 - Set machine inactivity limit

-Always set an inactivity or session timeout limit (900 seconds or less) to lock the system.
+To lock the system, always set an inactivity or session timeout limit (900 seconds or less).

 - Configure message for users attempting login

-By displaying a warning message before logon will notify the users of the consequences of attempting any malicious activity.
+Displaying a warning message before logon will notify the users of the consequences of attempting any malicious activity to gain access.

 - Prompt users to change passwords before expiration

-Users should be prompted and reminded that their password is going to expire soon.
+Users should be prompted and reminded that their password will expire soon.

 - Do not display network selection UI

-Network selection should not be displayed on the logon screen so that unauthorised users could not disconnect the system from the network.
+Network selection should not be displayed on the logon screen so that unauthorised users cannot disconnect the system from the network.

-- Turn off app and toast notifications on the lock screen
+- Turn off the app and toast notifications on the lock screen

 App and toast notifications should be turned off so that they do not display sensitive information.